edheltzel/neo-ed/README.md

 }
 ```

-The current colorscheme is **Eldritch** with custom configuration (lua/plugins/themes/eldritch.lua:1):
+The current colorscheme is **Eldritch** with a custom Lualine configuration, called `neoed.lua` in `lua/plugins/ui/lualine/neoed.lua:1`:
+I do swap out Eldritch for Rose Pine and Tokyo Night themes on the regular.

 - Dim inactive windows enabled
 - Dark sidebars and floats